News & Events

 April 10, 2013: Spoke on Eliza Scidmore’s ties to Japan at Japan Cherry Blossom Association; Parliamentary Museum, Tokyo.

-April 7, 2013: Addressed Eliza Scidmore Cherry Blossom Society at luncheon following annual gravesite service in Foreigners General Cemetery; Yokohama, Japan.
+April 7, 2013: Addressed Eliza Scidmore Cherry Blossom Society at luncheon following annual gravesite service in Foreign General Cemetery; Yokohama, Japan.

 March 7, 2013: Presented research findings on Eliza Scidmore to Women’s History Discussion Group at Library of Congress; Washington, D.C.